spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 {% info_block infoBox "Info" %}

-You can configure the data processing services and the visual representation of the cookie consent popups for your store, in the Usercentrics Admin Interface.
-See the [Usercentrics knowledge base](https://usercentrics.atlassian.net/servicedesk/customer/portals) for details.
+You can configure the data processing services and the visual representation of the cookie consent dialogs for your store in the Usercentrics Admin Interface.
+For details, see the [Usercentrics knowledge base](https://usercentrics.atlassian.net/servicedesk/customer/portals).

 {% endinfo_block %}